 27 So God created man in his own image, in the image of God created he him; male and female created he them.

-In the March 2016 issue of the Ensign, this verse is cited to support this teaching, saying “God is our Heavenly Father, and He created us in His image” (“Created in the Image of God,” p.
+In the March 2016 issue of Ensign magazine, this verse is cited to support this teaching, saying “God is our Heavenly Father, and He created us in His image” (“Created in the Image of God,” p.
 7).
 J. Reuben Clark, Jr., a member of the LDS First Presidency, used Genesis 1:26, 27 to support his notion that “God is not a formless, spiritual essence, not a being without body, parts, or passions…God is an exalted, omniscient, omnipotent, deified being of the same divine order as the children of his creation and of his own First-born and Only Begotten” (Behold the Lamb of God, pp.179 – 180.)

 Writing for the LDS Improvement Era magazine, Anthon H. Lund also makes references to Genesis 1:26 when he states,